Last Updated: October 3, 2021

 When attacks occurred in Paris during November 2015, ISIS became increasingly concerned about highly privileged information getting into the wrong hands.
-In fact, several of their websites available on the surface web were already being shut down through the ‘OpParis’ campaign, launched by a mysterious and anonymous hacker collective.
+In fact, a mysterious and anonymous hacker collective shut down several of their websites available on the surface web through the ‘OpParis’ campaign.

 Terrorism statistics on the dark web show that there were various sites set up by ISIS on the dark web to help them spread news and propaganda while also safeguarding their content from hacktivists.
-As part of this effort, explanations and links were posted on an ISIS forum by their own media outlet ‘Al-Hayat Media Center’ on how to access the sites.
+As part of this effort, their own media outlet ‘Al-Hayat Media Center’ posted explanations and links on how to access the sites on an ISIS forum.

 In tandem with this, ISIS also adopted Telegram, an encrypted platform enabling the sending of messages on various mobile devices.
-The platform was so confident in its security that it actually offered a $300,000 reward to any person able to break its encryption.
+The people behind the platform were so confident in its security that they actually offered a $300,000 reward to any person able to break its encryption.
 Messages sent here could contain links to ‘.onion’ sites linked to the dark web.